Pardee's Lens

 - Skye Cooley

 If you've worked as a Geologist in the West, its a fairly safe bet J.T.
 Pardee visited your field area decades before you arrived.
-Pardee, a Field Geologist for the U.S. Geological Survey, ranged as widely as his interests and his little Ford Model T would take him.
-From hard rock mines in the High Rockies to oil prospects in the swamps of Florida to recent fault scarps in the Basin and Range to pioneering work in the bleak, desolate Channeled Scablands, the government man spent years traveling lonesome roads, walking ridges, and sleeping in the open.
-He weathered the rough Western landscape with remarkable style and grace.
+Pardee, a Geologist for the U.S. Geological Survey, ranged as widely as his little Ford Model T would take him - hard rock mines in the Rockies, oil prospects in the swamps of Florida, phosphate in Montana, fault scarps in the Basin and Range, pioneering work in the desolate Channeled Scablands.
+The government man spent more than 30 years traveling lonesome roads, walking out ridges, and sleeping in the open (and occasionally at a hotspring resort).
+He weathered the rough, undeveloped Western landscape with remarkable style and grace.
 Always a collar and jacket.
 Always working.
-Continually circling back to learn something new and refine his interpretations.
-Between 1910 and 1940, Pardee seemed to be everywhere, working intensely for a season or two on a specific project before moving on.
+Continually circling back to learn something new and refresh his interpretations.
+Between 1910 and 1940, Pardee seemed to be everywhere, working intensely for a season or two on one specific project before moving on to the next.
 Fellow Geologists with whom he visited were gifted his thoughts, his notes, his maps.
-He seems to have freely handed over what he had to those showing interest and a penchant for fieldwork.
-Several of these associates met along the way would go on to build careers from Pardee's tips and encouragement.
-He was a Montanan and one of the greatest field men this country has produced.
-And while his writing, generosity, and influence is well known, his photography is not.
+He seems to have routinely handed over whatever he had to colleagues, professors, and students who expressed interest and a penchant for fieldwork.
+Several of these beneficiaries would go on to write dissertations, amass fortunes, or build entire careers from Pardee's tips and encouragement.
+He was a Montanan and one of the greatest field men the USGS has produced.
+And while his writing, generosity, and influence are well known, his photography is not.
 With this post, I seek to change that a bit.
 Please enjoy a selection of images by Joseph Thomas Pardee, Photographer.

 1917 - Osoyoos Lake, WA